- Self-described “progressive” media “monitor” that tracks “conservative misinformation”

 As of early 2011, Media Matters had an annual budget exceeding $10 million and employed a staff of approximately 90 people.

-From 2003 (a year before its formal incorporation) through 2011, some 120 charitable foundations supplied Media Matters with more than $28.8 million in funding.
+From 2003 (a year before its formal incorporation) through 2011, Media Matters received more than $28.8 million in funding from some 120 organizations.
 Among these donors were the Arca Foundation, the Barbra Streisand Foundation, the Bauman Family Foundation, the Carnegie Corporation of New York, the Ford Foundation, the Glaser Progress Foundation, the J.M.
-Kaplan Fund, the Joyce Foundation, the Lear Family Foundation, George Soros’s Open Society Institute, the Park Foundation, the Sandler Family Supporting Foundation, the Schumann Fund for Media and Democracy, and the Tides Foundation.
+Kaplan Fund, the JEHT Foundation, the Joyce Foundation, the Lear Family Foundation, MoveOn.org Civic Action, George Soros’s Open Society Institute, the Park Foundation, the Sandler Family Supporting Foundation, the Schooner Foundation, the Schumann Center for Media and Democracy, the Tides Foundation, and the Wallace Global Fund3 II.

 Other noteworthy donors to Media Matters include the Democracy Alliance, and MoveOn.org.